nextleap-project/countermitm/source/claimchains.rst

 Constructing New Blocks
 ~~~~~~~~~~~~~~~~~~~~~~~

-The absence of a claim can not be destinguished
+The absence of a claim can not be distinguished
 from the lack of a capability for that claim.
 Therefore,
 to prove that a ClaimChain is not equivocating about keys gossiped in the past